NicFragale/NetFoundry/Utilities/OpenZITI-OWRT/README.md

 Run on the router device as the administrative user (ROOT is assumed in this example).

 Once this repo has been cloned to the router device (or the raw utility downloaded), change the run permissions of the file for execute rights, and then run the utility.
 Alternatively, you can run directly in a shell so long as you have BASH available.

+NOTE: If you are attempting to upgrade to a newer version, you must first remove or rename the binary in the run time directory.
+This is a precaution to prevent a bad upgrade from removing your ability to reach the system.
+Run the utility normally after the file is moved/removed.

 ```
 chmod 755 ./OWRT_Installer.bash
 ./OWRT_Installer.bash [OpenZITI_Tunnel_Compressed_Build] [URL_To_Download]